JT-COSC/Pass-Stash/README.md

   <em>Password Peace of Mind All in One Place</em>
 </p>
 <p align="left">
-   Pass-Stash is meant to be a lightweight and local hosted password manager and vault that is easy to use and provides its users with secure passwords with the push of a button.
+   Pass-Stash is meant to be a lightweight and locally hosted password manager and vault that is easy to use and provides its users with secure passwords with the push of a button.
 Additionally, users can create and manage entries for each account, allowing for a username, a password, and a nickname to be stored.
-All of these passwords are stored securely on the user's device, with the vault accessible through a user created Master Password.
+All of these passwords are stored securely on the user's device, with the vault accessible through a user created Master Password (Coming Soon).

 <!-- TABLE OF CONTENTS -->
 <details>